-The results are in for the 2020 experiential survey.
+The results are in for the 2020 experiential benchmark survey.
 This survey is specific to student completed industry projects in Higher Education.
-92 participants representing colleges and universities completed the survey, primarily from engineering and business schools, but also including multidisciplinary programs not bound to a single college.
+92 individuals participated, primarily from engineering and business schools, but also including multidisciplinary programs not bound to a single college.

-We invite you to click through the slides above and here are some key insights from the survey:
+We invite you to click through the slides above for the complete results and here are some key insights from the survey:

 Project-sourcing vendors have declined in popularity

-Third-party vendors as a source of project sourcing is ranked lowest of all 7 potential sources for projects across all disciplines.
-Our position on this: while schools may need external sourcing occasionally, we recommend schools instead leverage their many existing community (and beyond) touchpoints for the bulk of their projects: alumni, faculty networks, career offices, experiential office staff whose job is to source, etc. These projects represent long-term school brand equity and that should not be broadly outsourced.
+Third-party vendors as a source of project sourcing is ranked lowest of all 7 potential sources for projects across all disciplines and this reflects a decrease year over year from 2019.
+While schools may need external sourcing occasionally, we recommend schools leverage their many existing community (and beyond) touchpoints for the bulk of their projects: alumni, faculty networks, career offices, experiential office staff whose job is to source, etc. These projects represent long-term school brand equity and that should not be broadly outsourced.
 Implementing an internal tool like EduSourced can help with this.

 Industry projects are a major needle-mover for careers

-Experiential project-based learning remains the worst kept secret for positioning students for their careers.
+Experiential project-based learning remains a powerful tool for student career readiness.
 Much is said and written of internships and even coops but it is project-based learning where schools can best move the needle.
 91 Survey participants rated industry projects 2.8 out of 3 for helping students land their first job.

-The 2019 survey results are available here, for comparison.
+The 2019 survey results are available here, for a complete comparison.